 Access to the DC Web Portal is available 24 hours a day, 7 days a week, 365 days a year.
-Bookmark the DC Web Portal address of www.dc-medicaid.com in your browser Favorites the first time you visit the site so you can quickly return again and again.
+Bookmark the DC Web Portal address of www.dc-medicaid.com in your browser Favorites the first time you visit the site so you can quickly return repeatedly.